Adams, R. 1984. The Concept of Debt in the Shipman’s Tale. Studies in the Age of Chaucer. 6, (1984), 85–102. https://doi.org/10.1353/sac.1984.0004.

 Pollington, S. 2008.
 Leechcraft: Early English Charms, Plant Lore and Healing.
 Anglo-Saxon.

 Porter, E. 1983.
 Chaucer’s Knight, the Alliterative Morte Arthure and the Medieval Laws of War: A Reconsideration.
-Nottingham mediaeval studies.
+Nottingham Mediaeval Studies.
 27, (1983), 56–78.

 Price, M.L.
 2002.
 Imperial Violence and the Monstrous Mother: Cannibalism at the Siege of Jerusalem.
 Domestic Violence in Medieval Texts.
 University Press of Florida.
 272–298.